SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Single-step diffusion decoder method

 \mypar{Time and position embedding} We embed time using adaptive group-normalization (AdaGN) \citep{diffusion_beats_gan_NEURIPS2021_49ad23d1} as the second normalization layer in ResNet blocks.
 To enforce a local inductive bias, we learn a relative positional embedding table~\citep{relative_pos_shaw2018selfattentionrelativepositionrepresentations} for each self-attention layer, with visual tokens only attending to tokens up to a distance of $8$ on the width and height axes.
 This results in a fixed $17\!\times\!17$ attention window and relative positional embedding table.

-\mypar{Conditioning} Following \citet{dito_chen2025diffusionautoencodersscalableimage,evae_zhao2025epsilonvaedenoisingvisualdecoding}, we condition our model by upsampling the feature grid $z$ from $(c,\frac{H}{f},\frac{W}{f})$ to $(c,H,W)$, and concatenating it with the noised image along the channel dimension in our model.
+\mypar{Conditioning} Following DiTo~\citep{dito_chen2025diffusionautoencodersscalableimage} and \evae{}~\citep{evae_zhao2025epsilonvaedenoisingvisualdecoding}, we condition our model by upsampling the latent feature grid $z$ from $(c,\frac{H}{f},\frac{W}{f})$ to $(c,H,W)$, and concatenating it with the noised image along the channel dimension in our model.
 As our model is relatively deep and narrow compared to prior work, we improve conditioning by adding a second mechanism using adaptive normalization.
 We replace the first GroupNorm of ResNet blocks with AdaGN, and the first LayerNorm of transformer blocks by AdaLN \citep{dit_scalable_diffusion_Peebles_2023_ICCV}.

-\mypar{Scaling} To study a wide range of decoding capacities, we scale our diffusion decoders from 13.4M (\Ssdd{}-S) to 345.9M parameters (\Ssdd{}-H) by increasing the number of channels and of transformer layers.
-For most of our experiments we consider \Ssdd{}-M (48M parameters), which has a similar size to the convolutional decoder from \citet{sd1_Rombach_2022_CVPR} (47.2M parameters).
+\mypar{Scaling} To study a wide range of decoding capacities, we scale our diffusion decoders from 13.4M (\Ssdd{}-S) to 153.8M parameters (\Ssdd{}-XL) by increasing the number of channels and of transformer layers.
+For most of our experiments we consider \Ssdd{}-M (48M parameters), which has a similar size as the convolutional decoder of KL-VAE~\citep{sd1_Rombach_2022_CVPR} (47.2M parameters).
 More details about model parametrization can be found in \Cref{app:implementation_details}.